yli3/GetData_CourseProject/README.md

 1. Descriptive and meaningful variable names
 1. Expressive variable values
-1. Uniquely identifiable observations

-Additionally, we elect to provide the data in narrow (also referred to as "tall" or "long"), rather than wide form, such that each table has only one measurement column.
+We elect to provide the data in narrow (also referred to as "tall" or "long"), rather than wide form, such that each table has only one measurement column.
 Either narrow or wide data may qualify as tidy, and the `reshape2` **R** package provides an easy interface between them.

 The information contained in our tidy output data will fall into two categories: **identifying variables** and **measurement variables**.